Fate, Truth and Judgment

 A mere four days after the film’s release in Japan last year, Saito confirmed persistent rumors about a years-long extramarital affair with her doctor.
 She has been linked to other affairs with married men in the past, despite being a devoted member of the Mormon Church, which received requests to expel her.
 The doctor expressed a desire to protect her in the matter, perhaps leaving judgment to her fans, the church, or a higher power.

-Such is a question for Misumi toward the end of “The Third Murder,” whether the courts are the proper forum for his judgment, or if that decision lies in the realm of his victims, or God.
+Such is a question for Misumi toward the end of “The Third Murder,” whether the courts are the proper forum for his judgment, or if that decision lies in the realm of his victims, or with God.
 In this situation, Kore-eda has made sure a complex, elusive truth is neither simple nor absolute.

 “The Third Murder” is playing through Thursday, Aug.
 9, at Laemmle’s Royal, 11523 Santa Monica Blvd. in West L.A.
 Showtimes: 1, 4, 7 and 9:55 p.m., with 10 a.m. matinees on Saturday and Sunday.
 In Japanese with English subtitles.
 Not rated.
 124 minutes.
 Info: www.laemmle.com